sutra/spring-cache-redis-scored/src/site/markdown/index.md

 ## About Spring Cache Redis Scored
-Cache storage using Redis sorted set, to prevent stale data returned from cache querying.
+Cache storage using Redis sorted set, to prevent returning stale data.

 ### How to use